LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab07/Lab7Instructions.md

 - Publish to the web server

-  - Upload both web pages to citstudent (unzipped).
+  - Upload the web page to citstudent (unzipped).
-  - Put the URLs for the pages in the on-line text for the Moodle assignment.
+  - Put the URLs of the page in the on-line text for the Moodle assignment.

 - Upload to Moodle

-  - Zip the files
-  - Upload the zip file to Moodle using the lab submission link for the assignment.
+  - Upload the web page file to Moodle using the lab submission link for the assignment.

 ------